 For the past week or so my hubby and I have both been battling colds.
 We’ve shared over a dozen Kleenex boxes.
 We’ve endured each other’s snotty noses, sneezes, fevers, coughs and sleepless nights.
 We’ve prayed for each other, we’ve laughed, I’ve even cried (my head has hurt so much).

 After so many years doing life together, there isn’t another human being on the planet that I’d rather share my snot-filled moments with than my husband!

 This truly incredible man is a precious gift from the Lord that I hold dear to my heart each and every day.
 He is my best friend.
-He has been with me thru death, joy, sorrow, heartache, plenty of tears, car accidents, silly moments, crazy moments, sleepless nights, infertility, a failed adoption, cancer and other health issues, bad cooking fiascos, female temper tantrums, family drama and pain.
+He has been with me through death, joy, sorrow, heartache, plenty of tears, car accidents, silly moments, crazy moments, sleepless nights, infertility, a failed adoption, cancer and other health issues, bad cooking fiascos, female temper tantrums, family drama and pain.
 I am tearfully overjoyed sometimes at how lucky I am to have him.
 And how blessed I am to know him.

 We have been able to come together, two beautifully imperfect people, to love one another despite all our imperfections.
 We commit each day to love each other the best we can and to try our best to serve our Lord through our marriage.
-And I guess, that’s all any of us can really do, isn’t it?
-Just keep trying.
-And loving each other the best we can, snotty noses and all.

 That’s all any of us can really do.
 Just keep striving to love the big and little people in our lives the best we can each day.